Ramblers Scotland director

-Campaigns & Policy Manager
+Campaigns & policy manager

 Danny joined Ramblers Scotland in April 2016, and is responsible for all things comms & engagement north of the border.
-He has a background in background in digital communications, PR and journalism - and previously worked for ScotRail and regional newspapers in England.
+He has a background in digital communications, PR and journalism - and previously worked for ScotRail and regional newspapers in England.
 He loves being outdoors, whether that is for running, climbing, hillwalking or photography.

 Before joining Ramblers Scotland as Games Legacy Advisor, Jeannie spent over a decade managing dance, opera, comedy and theatre productions before moving into large scale outdoor event management.
 Latterly she was Practice Development Manager for Children in Scotland for seven years before moving to India to volunteer with a small charity that provides education for neglected children.
 Home again she is delighted to be doing her bit to get Scotland more physically active.
 She loves nothing more than walking in the wilds of Scotland.
 Jeannie became Delivery Officer in 2015.

 Sam joined Ramblers Scotland in March 2019 to work with the young walking groups across Scotland.
 He has a background in outdoor education and outdoor retail, and has a passion for getting people enjoying the outdoors.
 In his own time, he loves walking, running, and mountain biking.